auriq/essentia_docs/source/reference/manpages/udb.spec.rst

     l,+add:sum_2

   #
-  # "@Var:" starts the Var table spec.
+  # "@Var:" starts the Var vector spec.
-  # o A var table holds a single row of data.
+  # o A Var vector holds a single row of data.
 The columns (or vars) are
   #   global and NOT bucket specific.
-  # o It does not need a name since there can only be one Var table spec.
+  # o It does not need a name since there can only be one Var vector spec.
+  #   However, it does have the implicit name "var".
   # o Var columns can be used in most "aq_udb" operations.
 See the "aq_udb"
   #   manual for details.
-  # o Even though there is no table name in the spec, the Var table can be
-  #   referenced using the pseudo table name "var".
-  # o Columns in this table are initialized to 0/blank.
+  # o Columns in this vector are initialized to 0/blank.
 They can also be
   #   reset to 0/blank at any time using "aq_udb -clr var".
-  # o Columns in this table can be set using
+  # o Columns in this vector can be set using
   #   "aq_udb -scn var -var ColName ColVal -var ColName ColVal ...".
-  # o Columns in this table can be exported using "aq_udb -exp var"
+  # o Columns in this vector can be exported using "aq_udb -exp var"
-  # o Column spec is identical to that of a table except that
+  # o Vector spec is identical to that of a regular vector.
-  #   "+KEY" is not supported nor necessary.
-Also, the "merge" operation
+  # o The "merge" operation is done differently from that of a regular
-  #   is only done during an export to combine data rows from
+  #   vector - it is done during an export to combine data from separate
-  #   multiple Udb servers.
-There is no "merge" operation on import since
+  #   Udb servers.
-  #   data cannot be imported to this table.
-  #
-  # Note: Indentation in the spec is optional.
   #
   @Var:
     s:g_str_1